What to do in the first 72 hours for Injury Management:

 The Injury Management Don’ts

 Oh yeah, and as far as things not to do go, we’ve got an acronym for that too: HARM.

 This increases bleeding in the injured area, so avoid hot showers, baths and heat rubs for at least 72 hours after injury.
 That’s not to say don’t bathe, just don’t overdo it!

 Although you may feel like a stiff drink to settle your nerves after an accident, alcohol leads to increased bleeding and swelling and can increase your recovery time.
 Alcohol may also reduce your ability to protect your injury.

 Running or any vigorous physical activity can increase damage for up to 72 hours after injury – go for a nice relaxing walk instead!

-Massage increases bleeding a swelling at the injured are and should be avoided for at least 72 hours.
+Massage increases bleeding and swelling at the injured area and should be avoided for at least 72 hours.
 If you do choose to have a relaxation massage in this period, ask the therapist to avoid the limb that is injured.

 Injury management is all about doing the “Do’s” and avoiding the “Dont’s”.